Household Hazardous Waste

 Hazardous Waste Disposal Information for Small Businesses

-If your organization produces small quantities of hazardous waste, San Bernardino County’s Conditionally Exempt Small Quantity Generator (CESQG) program can be a responsible option for disposal.
+If your organization produces small quantities of hazardous waste, San Bernardino County’s Very Small Quantity Generator (VSQG) program can be a responsible option for disposal.
 The program accepts material from organizations that generate 27 gallons or 220 pounds of hazardous waste or 2.2 pounds of extremely hazardous waste per month.

 Businesses can have the waste material picked up for a fee by the program, or schedule an appointment to deliver it themselves to the program’s main facility in San Bernardino.
 Disposal costs vary depending on the material.
 For information on disposal cost, to make an appointment or for general program questions please call (800) 645-9228 or visit the San Bernardino County Fire website.